hexaxsoftwares/houx.js/README.md

 Details:
 Used to silence all error and debug warns within an individual widget.
-Every Pixel generated error will fall silently if set to a falsy value.
+Every Hexax generated error will fall silently if set to a falsy value.

 - `inheritAttrs`